 The National Conference of State Legislatures (NCSL) has created a useful two-dimensional classification system to describe the types of voter identification requirements for states that go beyond the HAVA minimum.
 The first dimension is whether the state requires the voter to show an ID with a photograph.
 The second dimension is whether a voter without proper ID is required to cast a provisional ballot and then take some additional steps after Election Day to have the ballot counted (“strict” states), or whether such a voter can sign an affidavit attesting to his or her identity and cast a regular ballot on Election Day (“non-strict” states).

-State voter ID laws are very detailed, so this article provides only a summary of voter ID policy.
+State voter ID laws are very detailed, so this article only summarizes voter ID policy.
 If you are interested in the details of voter ID laws in your state, consult your state or local election officials.
 The U.S. Vote Foundation has a look-up tool with useful state-specific election information.

-With one major exception, voter ID laws only apply to those who vote in person.
-(The exception is first-time voters who registered by mail.
+Voter ID laws in general only apply to those who vote in person.
+(The exception is first-time voters who registered by mail.)
 Under HAVA, these voters must include a photocopy of their identification if they vote for the first time by mail.)
 The identification of voters who cast their ballots by mail, whether a traditional absentee or vote-by-mail ballot, is typically handled by matching the signature on the outer return envelope with the signature election officials have on file.

 Legal controversy

 Prior to the 2000 election, voter ID laws were not very controversial.
-Most states had what is now known as HAVA-minimum requirements, although some had non-strict, non-photo ID laws.
+Most states had what are now known as HAVA-minimum requirements, although some had non-strict, non-photo ID laws.

 The first state to pass a strict voter photo ID requirement was Indiana in 2005.
 The law was immediately challenged by the Marion County (Indianapolis) Democratic Central Committee as imposing an undue burden on voting rights under the 14th Amendment to the U.S. Constitution.
 Both the federal trial court and the circuit court of appeals rejected these claims.
 The U.S. Supreme Court granted a writ of certiorari; in Crawford v.
 Marion County Election Board, the justices ruled that states had a reasonable interest in preventing election fraud and that photo ID laws were not, on their face, unconstitutional.
 In upholding the Indiana law, however, the court opened up the possibility that the particular facts surrounding other states’ ID laws could be used to strike them down.